-Greetings all – I hope you are all safe and well.
+Greetings all – I hope you had a good spring break!

 Is this fake news?
 Is this disinformation?
 Or is this truth and is this true information?
 And do I want to share it?
 This module explores the impact of misinformation on communities and individuals.
 The video lecture by Dr. Michele Villagran explores misinformation and resources to help make good decisions about what to share.
 Resources explore how our communities might encounter information and misinformation.